Psilocybe Cubensis: The Only Magic Mushroom You’ll Ever Need?

 - The variety from Indochina, which had a more yellowish cap

 Psilocybe cubensis is found all over the world.
-It is a pan-tropical species and grows in the following countries.
+It is a pan-tropical species and grows in the following areas.

 - The Gulf Coast states